osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

 For additional information, see [Read data](xref:sdsReadingData).

 #### Secondary indexes
-Secondary indexes are defined at the SdsStream.
-To create an SdsStream using the `Simple` class and adding a secondary index on the `Measurement`, you use the previously defined SdsType.
-Then you create `SdsStreamIndex` specifying the `Measurement` property and define an SdsStream identifying the `Measurement` as the secondary index as shown below:
+Secondary indexes are defined at the stream.
+To create a stream using the `Simple` class and adding a secondary index on the `Measurement`, you use the previously defined type.
+Then you create `SdsStreamIndex` specifying the `Measurement` property and define a stream identifying the `Measurement` as the secondary index as shown below: